DevExpress-Examples/maui-populate-pdf-file-forms/README.md

 ## Implementation Details

 * Call the [PdfDocumentProcessor.LoadDocument](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.LoadDocument.overloads) method to load a PDF file.
-If you open a PDF file included in the project, first copy the file to the **AppData** folder.
+If you open the PDF file included with this project, copy the file to the **AppData** folder first.
 * Call the [PdfAcroFormFacade.GetFields](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfAcroFormFacade.GetFields) method to obtain form fields from the PDF file.

     ```xml
     DocumentProcessor.DocumentFacade.AcroForm.GetFields();
     ```
 * You can determine field type, value, and settings.
 To change a field value, assign the new value to the [PdfTextFormFieldFacade.Value](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfTextFormFieldFacade.Value) property.

     ```xml
     ((PdfTextFormFieldFacade)field).Value = "newValue";
     ```
-* The *EditPageViewModel.Properties* collection contains information about field editors used in the PDF file.
-The *DataFormPropertySourceBehavior.PropertiesSource* property is bound to this collection to populate the [DataFormView](https://docs.devexpress.com/MAUI/403640) control with editors.
-The *DataFormPropertySourceBehavior.ItemTemplate* property defines a template used to display [DataFormView](https://docs.devexpress.com/MAUI/403640) editors.
+* The *DataFormPropertySourceBehavior.PropertiesSource* property is bound to this collection and populates the [DataFormView](https://docs.devexpress.com/MAUI/403640) control with editors.
+The _DataFormPropertySourceBehavior.ItemTemplate_ property defines the template used to display DataFormView editors.

     ```xml
     <dxdf:DataFormView>